 - Information sent to us in regards to an Organisation.
 We may collect any correspondence related to an Organisation from Individuals.

-Information automatically collected about Organisations
+Information automatically collected about Organisations and the Organisation Users

 How we use information we collect

-When personal information is used and disclosed:
+How and Where personal information is used and disclosed

 One of Operoo’s core purposes is to help our Customers (Organisations such as schools, clubs, businesses) deliver on their duty of care obligations.
 Customers do this by using the Services to collect Member’s Personal Information such as emergency contacts, medical conditions, emergency action plans, and consent.
 The Organisation’s Admins can then make this information available to Authorised Supervisors for the purpose of ensuring they know exactly what to do, who to call, and what to tell paramedics in an emergency (including secure offline access via the Mobile App).

-Other ways we use personal information:
+Other ways we use personal information

 - To provide, maintain and improve our Services, which may include: